Schema incompatibilities in PostgreSQL

 }

-, the resulting Prisma Client code will automatically generate values for this column when an existing record is updated (similar to what the Prisma 1 server did in Prisma 1).
+If the @updatedAt attribute is set in the Prisma schema and you run prisma generate, the resulting Prisma Client code will automatically generate values for this column when an existing record is updated (similar to what the Prisma 1 server did in Prisma 1).

 Note that you'll have to re-add the attribute after each introspection because introspection removes it (as the previous version of the Prisma schema is overwritten)!

-Inline 1-1 relations are recognized as 1-n (missing UNIQUE
+Inline 1-1 relations are recognized as 1-n (missing UNIQUE constraint)

 Problem